 I personally was moved by the Egyptian Greeks memories and their sincere feelings in the documentary.
 For me the film is not just about the once large Greek community in Egypt and especially in Alexandria, but it is a sort of a reminder, though somehow painful, of how tolerant and diverse the Egyptian society was during the 19- to the mid-20th century.

-For an Alexandrian like myself, I long, like so many Egyptian Greeks, for those good old days when Alexandria was a real cosmopolitan city, and where multi-ethnic communities co-existed in harmony and enriched the economy and culture of the ancient Mediterranean city.
+For an Alexandrian like myself, I long, like so many Egyptian Greeks, for those good old days when Alexandria was a real cosmopolitan city, where multi-ethnic communities co-existed in harmony and enriched the economy and culture of the ancient Mediterranean city.
+I believe that what Alexander the Great had in mind when he built his new city.